 Purchasing land with a land loan is a great way to establish a location for your home and a lot loan doesn't require that you pay insurance on a dwelling.
 Build your home on your own schedule.

-We offer seller financing with 3% interest with 35% down and amortizing terms of 5, 10, 15 and 20 years.
+We offer seller financing with 35% down and amortizing terms of 5, 10, 15 and 20 years.